 Resolution Insurance unveils accident cover for PSV users

-Resolution Insurance launched an innovative and affordable emergency accident cover targeting public service vehicle users in the country.
+East Africa’s leading general insurer, Resolution Insurance has today launched an innovative and affordable emergency accident cover targeting public service vehicle users in the country.

 In the new product dubbed Ziara Emergency Accident Medical Cover, passengers and crew will buy an emergency travel insurance cover for Kshs.
 70 at designated points of departure.

 The passenger will then receive a wrist band which has a serial number that will be used to activate it by registering via USSD and paying via mobile money service such as M-PESA.

 “The cover takes care of accidental emergency treatment including ambulance services up to Kshs.
 150,000 and a Last Expense Benefit of Kshs.
 30,000.
 It is valid for 24 hours and the emergency admission will be catered for up to 48 hours or upon exhaustion of the limit,” Resolution Insurance Group CEO Peter Nduati said.